dominicbytes/redot-tuber/README.md

 Redot Tuber is a standalone, typed-GDScript YouTube Live addon for Redot.
 It lets a game use a developer-owned YouTube Data API application, ask a consenting channel owner to connect their account at runtime, receive typed live events, and perform capability-gated YouTube Live actions.

-The MS-001 through MS-005 implementation is complete on Redot `26.2.stable.official.4f5b14aba`.
+This implementation is complete on Redot `26.2.stable.official.4f5b14aba`.
 It includes:

 - public API-key discovery and live-chat reads;
 - Google installed-app OAuth with PKCE, state validation, and an IPv4 loopback callback;